raviqqe/doc/slides/stak/evaluation.md

 # #1

-- Disassemble a compiler into
+- Disassemble procedures in a compiler into target codes.
 - No portability of the compiler
   - The other Scheme implementation cannot be used to run the compiler.